 Some HOOPS device drivers use the name of the subsegment for information.
 For example, in X11, the value of the “?Picture” alias would be something like “/driver/x11/unix:0.0”.
 The X11 driver uses the name “unix:0.0” to identify the display to which to send the picture.
 The name “unix:0.0” is X11 syntax for the main display on the local computer.
 For the PostScript driver, the subsegment name is used as the name of the file into which the PostScript output is written.

+Driver-instance Segments.
 Any geometry and attributes placed into a segment under a driver instance will be drawn as part of that instance.
-In other words, any geometry placed into "/driver/msw/window0" will be drawn into window0, and any geometry placed into "/driver/postscript/file.eps" will be output as PostScript into the file named "file.eps".
+In other words, any geometry placed into “/driver/msw/window0” will be drawn into window0, and any geometry placed into “/driver/postscript/file.eps” will be output as PostScript into the file named file.eps.

 You can create new windows for HOOPS Visualize to draw into simply by creating new subsegments of your driver segment.
-We shall discuss how to do that in Section 3.4; for now, the following provides a simple example:
+We shall discuss how to do that in a later section.
+For now, the following provides a simple example:

 Creation of a new window.